 Following the death of his wife, Campbell worked as a clerk in the office of the Collector of Custom in Petersburg, Virginia (a position he obtained from his father John Campbell).
 From 1840-1843, Campbell also owned, published, and edited a Petersburg newspaper, The American Statesman.
 He returned to teaching in 1842 by opening a classical school in Petersburg, becoming both teacher and administrator in the Anderson Seminary.
 He would hold these positions until the formation of free public schools in 1870.

 Campbell remarried in 1850 to Miss Anna Birdsall of Rahway, New Jersey.
 They had four children, Mary Spotswood Campbell Robinson (b.1852), Nanny Campbell (b.1854), Charles Campbell (b.1856), and Fanny Campbell (1858-1860's).

 Charles Campbell was committed to Western Lunatic Asylum at Staunton, Virginia, in 1873 where he remained until his death on July 11, 1876.
 He was buried at Blandford Church Cemetery, Petersburg.

 Like his father, Campbell was a historian.
 He began contributing to journals in 1834.
-Some of the journals to which he frequently contributed included; i> or i>, and the i>.
-His most important work, however, was the i>.
+Some of the journals to which he frequently contributed included; The Southern Literary Messenger or The Southern and Western Literary Messenger and Review, The Farmer's Register, The New Yorker, and the Petersburg Intelligencer.
+His most important work, however, was the History of the Colony and Ancient Dominion of Virginia.
 This work built upon his father's book and concerned Virginia history from the colony's founding to the Revolutionary War.
-Further information about this individual or organization may be available in the Special Collections Research Center Wiki:

 15.00 Linear Feet